VirtusLab/pretty-stacktraces/README.md

 ...
 ```

-We could try to use the name `nestedLambdas$$anonfun$1` for further disambiguation, but it's not general rule that lamba will have prefix of it's wrapping function, eventually
+We could try to use the name `nestedLambdas$$anonfun$1` for further disambiguation, but it's not general rule that lamba will have prefix of its wrapping function, eventually
 we always can end up with some hard to disambiguate problem.

 ### Further development